DETAILED ACTION

 Agrawal in the same field of endeavor teaches a thrombectomy system comprising a first thrombectomy catheter 20, a second occlusion catheter 40 disposed within the first catheter 20 (Fig. 1A, para.
 0017), and a third aspiration catheter 60 having a proximal end and a distal end 63 and movable through a lumen 24 of the first catheter 20 (Fig. 1A, para.
 0024).

-It would have been obvious to one having ordinary skill in the art at the time the invention was made to modify the device of modified Keating such that the third catheter is the aspiration catheter instead of the first catheter, since it has been held that rearranging parts of an invention involves only routine skill in the art.
+It would have been obvious to one having ordinary skill in the art at the time the invention was made to modify the device of modified Keating to include a third catheter as the aspiration catheter instead of the first catheter, as taught by Agrawal (Fig. 1A, para.
+0024), since it has been held that rearranging parts of an invention involves only routine skill in the art.
 In re Japikse, 86 USPQ 70.
 In re Kuhle, 526 F.2d 553, 188 USPQ 7 (CCPA 1975).
 MPEP 2144.04 VI.
 C.

 Regarding claim 23, modified Keating discloses all of the limitations set forth above in claim 1.
 However, Modified Keating fails to disclose wherein the removal catheter is movable through a second lumen of the first catheter.